All Episodes

 And oh, yeah, one other thing.

-So his record was really conservative and to me, impressive.
+So his record was really conservative, and to me, impressive.

 So maybe two guys on a ticket would have been too much.

-I asked him about this on Friday because that's something he kind of uses in a lot of his speeches and it seems to be true in the sense of who Pence is and I think that's a pretty nice order of priority to me.
+I asked him about this on Friday because that's something he kind of uses in a lot of his speeches.

 I do believe that he came to earth to save us from our sins.

-I do believe that through his suffering and dying and rising from the dead that there is a bridge that has been built towards your creator.
+I do believe that through his suffering and dying and rising from the dead, that there is a bridge that has been built towards your creator.

-I believe all that we don't need your preaching anyway but so if Pence delivered the speech he needed I think it was overshadowed sadly by the one that Ted Cruz gave now let me backtrack here I've always liked Ted Cruz I really do.
+Anyway, but so if Pence delivered the speech he needed, I think it was overshadowed sadly by the one that Ted Cruz gave.

-I know that they attack him that he went to Washington with one ambition and that was to be president.
+I know that they attack him, that he went to Washington with one ambition, and that was to be president.

-I've been out on the campaign trail with him I've done hour long shows with him we've had him on the radio program during this campaign in particular we had him on radio gave him more time than any other candidate and I know I I got into a little bit of a of a battle with him over him not liking a couple of the questions I asked him Which I thought were fair questions.
+And I know I got into a little bit of a battle with him over him not liking a couple of the questions I asked him, which I thought were fair questions.

 Anyway, so Cruz goes out there and he gives this speech.

-And anyone that follow follows politics, you know, this is the night the vice presidential candidate of your party is giving his big speech.
+And anyone that follows politics, you know, this is the night the vice presidential candidate of your party is giving his big speech.

 It went from Cruz to Newt, and then it went to Mike Pence, who closed out the night.